emard/ulx3s/README.md

     [x] check decreased distance of 2 pad rows of FT231X [x] route FTDI_nRXLED to FPGA
     [ ] resistor in series with + battery
+    [ ] GPDI clock to clock capable pins, swap with USB pullup